Skip to Content

 Live in Seattle?
 3 Driving Tips to Protect Yourself From Personal Injury

 When you live in the greater SeaTac area, there are two facts of life that, like death and taxes, just aren’t going away: rain and traffic jams.
-Anyone who has driven I-5 during rush hour knows just how bad Seattle traffic can be, and anyone who has lived in the Pacific Northwest knows that the rain isn’t going away anytime soon.
+Anyone who has driven I-5 during rush hour knows just how bad Kirkland traffic can be, and anyone who has lived in the Pacific Northwest knows that the rain isn’t going away anytime soon.

 The combination of damp weather and heavy traffic can be a dangerous one, and many people drive poorly in bumper-to-bumper traffic and pouring rain.
-The added risks of low visibility, slick roads, and traffic-induced tempers make driving in Seattle even more dangerous.
+The added risks of low visibility, slick roads, and traffic-induced tempers make driving in Kirkland even more dangerous.

 You want to avoid the terrible consequences of a car accident, and we can help.
 Below are three tips that can help you drive defensively, even in terrible traffic and weather.
 Remember, even experienced, careful drivers are sometimes involved in a car accident by no fault of their own, so seek help from your personal injury lawyer if you’re injured on the road.